DANS-KNAW/easy-split-multi-deposit/README.md

 ```
   Usage:

-      easy-split-multi-deposit.sh [{--springfield-inbox|-s} <dir>] [{--staging-dir|-d} <dir>] <multi-deposit-dir> <output-deposits-dir> <datamanager>
+      easy-split-multi-deposit.sh [{--staging-dir|-s} <dir>] <multi-deposit-dir> <output-deposits-dir> <datamanager>

   Options:

-    -s, --springfield-inbox  <arg>   The inbox directory of a Springfield Streaming Media Platform installation.
-                                     If not specified the value of 'springfield-inbox' in
-                                     'application.properties' is used. (default = data/springfield-inbox)
-    -d, --staging-dir  <arg>         A directory in which the deposit directories are created, after which they
+  -s, --staging-dir  <arg>   A directory in which the deposit directories are created, after which they will
-                                     will be moved to the 'deposit-dir'.
-If not specified, the value of
+                             be moved to the 'deposit-dir'.
+If not specified, the value of 'staging-dir' in
-                                     'staging-dir' in 'application.properties' is used. (default = data/staging)
+                             'application.properties' is used. (default = data/staging)
       --help                 Show help message
       --version              Show version of this program

    trailing arguments:
     multi-deposit-dir (required)   Directory containing the Submission Information Package to process.
 This must